denysgerasymuk799/UCU_Software_Architecture_Project/README.md

 ### Start the Microservices

-**NOTE:** To start microservices specify **the same ports as in the examples below**, since links to microservices are temporary hardcoded in the .env files.
+**NOTE:** In kubernetes communication between microservices is not hardcoded and works via load balancer.
+However, if you want to start microservices LOCALLY specify **the same ports as in the examples below**, since links to microservices are temporary hardcoded in the .env files.

-**NOTE:** Inside each microservice folder add a .env file and secrets folder.
+**NOTE:** Inside each microservice folder add a .env file and secrets folder with .pem files for RSA2048.
 Otherwise, the launch will be unsuccessful.

 ```shell
 # Start the Auth Service